langgenius/dify-docs/en/guides/workflow/node/llm.md

 * **Code Generation**: In programming assistance scenarios, generating specific business code or writing test cases based on user requirements.
 * **RAG**: In knowledge base Q\&A scenarios, reorganizing retrieved relevant knowledge to respond to user questions.
 * **Image Understanding**: Using multimodal models with vision capabilities to understand and answer questions about the information within images.
+* **File Analysis**: In file processing scenarios, use LLMs to recognize and analyze the information contained within files.

 By selecting the appropriate model and writing prompts, you can build powerful and reliable solutions within Chatflow/Workflow.